Offline mode

 You’re lying awake replaying it.
 The hookup.
 The condom that maybe slipped.
 The oral sex you didn’t think counted.
 The text that now feels different.
 And then the thought hits harder than you expected: can one person actually give you more than one STD at the same time?

-Quick Answer: Yes, one person can transmit multiple STDs in a single sexual encounter.
-Co-infections are medically documented and common enough that doctors routinely test for several STDs at once.
+Quick Answer: Yes, a single person can pass on more than one STD during a single sexual encounter.
+Co-infections are well-known in medicine and happen often enough that doctors usually test for more than one STD at a time.

 Yes, One Person Can Transmit More Than One STD